Silver trade brooch, ca. 1800

 Description

-Mary Purinton Putnam, daughter of Indian agent James A. Purinton, who served at Old Town between 1860 and 1864, gave this silver trade brooch to the Maine Historical Society.
+A silversmith in Canada likely made this brooch, as reported by Indian agent to the Penobscot Nation, James A. Purinton, who worked at Old Town between 1860 and 1864.
+His daughter, Mary Purinton Putnam, gave this silver trade brooch to the Maine Historical Society.

 View/Add Comments